 Sly: Boy, when we try to tick someone off we really do the job.

 The second game in the Sly Cooper series.
-Released in 2004, it is the first instalmment with Bentley and Murray playable.Set two years after the defeat of Clockwerk, Sly and the gang find out that a series of mechanical parts of the shattered Clockwerk have been stolen by the Klaww Gang.
+Released in 2004, it is the first installment with Bentley and Murray fully playable.Set two years after the defeat of Clockwerk, Sly and the gang find out that a series of mechanical parts of the shattered Clockwerk have been stolen by the Klaww Gang.
 Together, they could be used to revive the defeated Clockwerk; separately, they each have super functions.
 While Sly and his gang follow these leads, they are pursued by Carmelita and her new partner, Constable Neyla, who are after both the Cooper Gang and the Klaww Gang.

 This game has the examples of:

 All Up To You: The Prague mission has Bentley take the lead, as he's the only team member not currently in prison.

 Anti-Villain: The writers could not make an easier to like villain than Jean Bison if they tried.
 Repeatedly lampshading the Values Dissonance in that he'd be considered a hero back in his own time for what he was doing, every announcement he makes to his guards are congratulations on their hard work and gratitude.

 Bears Are Bad News: Several wild bears appear in Canada as antagonists, who can kill the player in just two hits.
 One mission requires Sly to steal from their mouths, while another requires Murray to kidnap two cubs to lure their mother to destroy a cage.

 Breaking the Fourth Wall: The commercial for the game has Bentley stating that they need one more member in their group to pull off their heists successfully, which is someone to work the PlayStation controller.
 Sly then taps the screen with his cane, asking if you're in.